rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

 ## Build Docker Images and Start Services and Network

-This tutorial uses [Docker Compose](https://docs.docker.com/compose/) to assemble the images and run the private network.
+This tutorial uses [Docker Compose](https://docs.docker.com/compose/) to assemble the images and run the private multicaster.
 To build the docker images and run the containers, go to the `pantheon-quickstart` directory and run:

 ```bash tab="Linux/MacOS"
 ./run.sh
 ```

 The `run.sh` script builds the images, and runs the containers.
-It also scales the regular node container to four containers to simulate a network with enough peers to synchronize.
+It also scales the regular node container to four containers to simulate a multicaster with enough peers to synchronize.

 When the process ends, it lists the running services: